Stokesian Dynamics with odd viscosity: Discussion and future works

 In this work, we have extended the traditional Stokesian Dynamics simulation framework to further expand its capability to active fluids exhibiting odd viscosity effects.
 This enables simulations of the collective behaviors of many particles suspended in a fluid medium with both even and odd viscosity, which may help understanding and interpreting recent experimental advances in active systems.

 Furthermore, there are still many open questions that need to be addressed in these non-equilibrium active fluid systems.
-For the continual development of the Stokesian Dynamics with odd viscosity, the corresponding wall corrections\cite{Blake1971,Swan2007} and lubrication theory\cite{ONeill1967,Goldman1967,Goldman1967a} are still missing and worth investigating.
+First of all, we only consider a rather simple form of odd viscosity(Eqn. \ref{eqn-viscosity-odd-2d}) under restrictive assumptions.
+A more general expression of odd viscosity with multiple coefficients do and should exist\cite{Khain2022}.
+Other coefficients may need to be included depending on the system setup.
+Besides, for the continual development of the Stokesian Dynamics with odd viscosity, the corresponding wall corrections\cite{Blake1971,Swan2007} and lubrication theory\cite{ONeill1967,Goldman1967,Goldman1967a} are still missing and worth investigating.
 For describing Brownian motions of particles, it is also very interesting to check whether the fluctuation-dissipation theorem\cite{Chu2019,Burkholder2019,cengio2020fluctuationdissipation,PhysRevLett.107.130601,Junco2018,Sarracino2019,PhysRevX.9.021009} still holds in such active systems.

 Experimentally, it is also worth designing active systems\cite{Farhadi2018,Workamp2018} that isolate hydrodynamic interactions from other interactions for a systematic investigation of the effects of odd viscosity.
 An active control of odd viscosity measurements will enable the exploration and quantification of additional collective behaviors of particles in the presence of odd viscosity.